 Bezos's parents were able to put money into his education.
 They were able to take really good care of him growing up.
 They had the financial means to do that and they were able to invest $250,000 in the Amazon start up: a pretty good chunk of change that most families in the United States don't have.

 ▲ Why are Poor People Poor?

-But the fact is that most poor people are very hardworking and make much better decisions than you would expect given half the chance, as we'll see in a moment.
+But the fact is that most poor people are very hard working and make much better decisions than you would expect given half the chance, as we'll see in a moment.
 They just simply can't play the lottery because they're out of money.
 They have no inheritance.
-And in many cases, they have difficulty accessing what safety nets are available.
+In many cases, they have difficulty accessing what safety nets are available.